santoraf09/Automation/README.md

 # Automation
- Automations with web data scraping
+ Automations with web data scraping with python.